 One important thing to know about health insurance and car accidents is that, if a health insurer pays for medical bills related to a car accident, it is are entitled to be reimbursed for what it paid your health care providers.
 Learn more about using health insurance for car accident injuries.

-If you are on Medicare and get into a car accident, Medicare, like health insurance, will pay all of your medical bills as they come in.
-And Medicare, like health insurance, is also entitled to be reimbursed for bills that it paid that were related to a car accident.
+If you are on Medicare and you get into a car accident, as with health insurance, Medicare will pay all of your medical bills as they come in.

 Medicaid is a federal program that assists states in providing health insurance to low income people.
-If you receive health insurance through a state program and get into a car accident, that state program will pay your medical bills, but is, like health insurance and Medicare, entitled to be reimbursed for bills that it paid that were related to a car accident.
+If you receive health insurance through a state program and get into a car accident, that state program will pay your medical bills.

 If you get hurt in a work-related car accident, your employer's workers' compensation insurer will pay all of your medical bills.
 In a work-related accident, you are not required to pay any money toward your medical bills.
 You do not have to pay any medical bills or deductibles.
 Further, many states require the workers' compensation insurer to reimburse you for transportation expenses (mileage, tolls, and parking) for all of your travel to and from your medical appointments.